infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-5.md

 >**YorSafety: Investigation questions initiated**

 >An investigation has been initiated.
 As the individual designated as responsible for this case, you are required to complete further questions.
-Please log into YorSafety and visit the 'Investigation' tab in the relevant Incident Dashboard.
+Please log into [Yorsafety](https://www.yorsafety.org.uk) and visit the 'Investigation' tab in the relevant Incident Dashboard.

 ##Concurrent Expected Results